 So, what’s the alternative?
 Natural probiotics.

-So, don’t rely on synthetic supplements.
-Instead, add some natural probiotics to your dog’s diet.
+So don’t rely on synthetic supplements like FortiFlora for your dog.
+Instead add some natural probiotics to your dog’s diet.

 Here are some good ones to try:

-- Tripe is made from the lining of a ruminant’s stomach.
+Tripe is from the lining of a ruminant’s stomach.
 And it’s full of the same digestive enzymes and beneficial bacteria that help dogs break down food.

 Start your pet off with a few tablespoons and work your way up to a ¼ cup per 50 lbs of your dog’s weight.

-- Kefir is a cultured, fermented liquid that’s made from dairy milk, goat’s milk, coconut milk or water.
+Kefir is a cultured, fermented liquid that’s made from dairy milk, goat’s milk, coconut milk or water.
 It’s full of healthy bacteria and protein.
 If you buy kefir, make sure it’s unsweetened.

 Give about 1 tbsp per 25 lbs of your dog’s body weight.